Locally similar distances and equality of the induced intrinsic distances: Introduction

 In this paper, we introduce the concept of \emph{locally similar} distances (Definition~\ref{def:locally_similar_distances}) and denote it by $d_1\cong d_2$.
 This concept is related to some concepts introduced by Capogna and Le~Donne~\cite{Capogna_LeDonne_2021}; see Remark~\ref{rem:connection_to_Capogna_LeDonne}.

 Our main result (Theorem~\ref{thm:main}) states that the relation $d_1\cong d_2$ is sufficient for $d_1^\ast=d_2^\ast$.
 We show that the relation $\cong$ is useful to compute $d^\ast$ in various examples.
-Nevertheless, $d_1\cong d_2$ is not necessary for $d_1^\ast=d_2^\ast$; see Examples~\ref{example:d0}, \ref{example:sqrt}, and~\ref{example:comb}.
+Nevertheless, $d_1\cong d_2$ is not necessary for $d_1^\ast=d_2^\ast$; see Examples~\ref{example:sqrt} and~\ref{example:comb}.

 By definition, locally similar distances are topologically equivalent.
 We show that $\cong$ is independent of $\lipequiv$, and $\uniequiv$: the biLipschitz equivalence does not imply the local similarity (Example~\ref{example:biLipschitz_equiv_does_not_imply_loc_sim}), and the local similarity does not imply even the uniform equivalence (Example~\ref{example:open_interval_with_circular_distance}).
-See Figure~\ref{fig:logic_relations}.
+Figure~\ref{fig:logic_relations} shows the logical relationships among the equivalencies of distances considered in the paper.